 Can I participate in Part 2 of the 200-hour teacher training

 Yes, if you have previously taken the Yin yoga teacher training 100 hours Part 1 with José, then you can enter the training, provided there is space (limited amount of spots).
-The price of just taking Part 2 is different.
-Please contact us for details on the price and payment arrangements.
+The price of just taking Part 2 is posted.

 Still Looking For Answers?

 Lets us help you!
 We love to connect with you to make sure José’s program fits your needs.
 We can also send you the ”Yogatreat 200 Teacher Training Info Folder” with even more info in it.